davidbradway/resume-bibtex/resume.rst

    -  Clincal research coordination for studies on ultrsound imaging in the engineering lab, as well as hospital fetal and liver clinics
-   -  Collaborating with both industry and external academic partners as well as Duke graduate students on NIH-funded research
+   -  Collaborate with industry and academic partners and Duke graduate students on NIH grants
    -  Developing technical tools, managing data and documentation for the lab group